incodehq/incode-platform/README.md

 for signing, and the pass phrase is as specified as a literal.
 (Other ways of specifying the key and passphrase are available, see the `pgp-maven-plugin`'s [documentation](http://kohsuke.org/pgp-maven-plugin/secretkey.html)).

-If `autoReleaseAfterClose` is set to true for the `nexus-staging-maven-plugin`, then the above command will automatically stage, close and the release the repo.
+If `autoReleaseAfterClose` is set to `true` for the `nexus-staging-maven-plugin`, then the above command will automatically stage, close and the release the repo.
 Sync'ing to Maven Central should happen automatically.
+According to Sonatype's guide, it takes about 10 minutes to sync, but up to 2 hours to update [search](http://search.maven.org).

-If `autoReleaseAfterClose` is set to false, then the repo will require manually closing and releasing either by logging onto the [Sonatype's OSS staging repo](https://oss.sonatype.org) or alternatively by releasing from the command line:
+If `autoReleaseAfterClose` is set to `false`, then the repo will require manually closing and releasing either by logging onto the [Sonatype's OSS staging repo](https://oss.sonatype.org) or alternatively by releasing from the command line:

     mvn nexus-staging:release